SeckinTataroglu/MSc_Dissertation/README.md

-## Note That: This study is my own master's dissertation topic and all the copyrights belong to me.
+## Please Note That: This study is my own master's dissertation and all the copyrights belong to me.